Introduction to LLMs for Code

 • Provide recent documentation or examples in prompts when using newer tools

-• Consider library stability as a factor in technology choices
+• Consider library stability as a factor in dependencies choices

 Open datasets for training code LLMs